How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating percentage change (increase).

 Calculator usage: Use the Percentage Change CALCULATOR ("What is the percentage change from the Original value to the New value?").
-Enter the original salary as "Original" (3000) and the new salary as "New" (3300).
+Enter 3000 [Original] and 3300 [New].

 Explanation using a formula: